Have I Got News for You: History

 Have I Got News for You was initially conceived as a pilot for the BBC called John Lloyd's Newsround.
-The BBC had commissioned Hat Trick Productions to make a television show which was like a more topical version of Hat Trick's Whose Line Is It Anyway? (developed by Mock the Week creators Dan Patterson and Mark Leveson), but it was decided that the show would follow a template more in keeping with Radio 4's The News Quiz.
+The BBC had commissioned Hat Trick Productions to make a television show which was like a more topical version of Hat Trick's Whose Line Is It Anyway? (developed by future Mock the Week creators Dan Patterson and Mark Leveson), but it was decided that the show would follow a template more in keeping with Radio 4's The News Quiz.
 Hat Trick hired a producer with a track record in radio comedy, John Lloyd, and filmed a pilot with a title which aped long-running Children's BBC programme John Craven's Newsround.

 After filming the pilot, John Lloyd decided not to proceed as chairman, and the job fell to comedian Angus Deayton, after try-outs with future News Quiz host Sandi Toksvig and a pre-fame Chris Evans in the main role.
-The team captains, Private Eye editor Ian Hislop and comedian Paul Merton, returned from the pilot.
+The team captains – Ian Hislop, editor of Private Eye and a staff writer for Spitting Image, and Paul Merton, comedian and Whose Line Is It Anyway? cast member – returned from the pilot.

-Since its first broadcast in October 1990, the BBC has commissioned two series each year, the number of episodes being divided between the Spring series, broadcast from April to June, and the Autumn series, shown from October to December.
+Since its first broadcast on 28 September 1990, the BBC has commissioned two series each year, the number of episodes being divided between the Spring series, broadcast from April to June, and the Autumn series, shown from October to December.
 The Autumn series takes a week's break to make room for the Children in Need special.

 For the first ten years of its existence, the programme was shown on BBC Two.
 Hislop has been the longest-serving member of the three on the programme since its premiere.
 He has not missed a single episode.
 Merton took a break during the 11th series in 1996, saying he had become "very tired" of the show and thought it had become "stuck in a rut".
-In his absence, his role was assigned to celebrity guests, with Merton himself returning as a guest on Hislop's team.
+In his absence, his role was assigned to a guest team captain each episode, with Merton himself returning for one episode as a guest on Hislop's team.
 Merton returned for the following series as team captain, deeming that his absence had given the programme the "shot in the arm" it needed and that it had been "better ever since".